Balmoral Swim History

 The local council, Mosman Municipal Council, has actively encouraged and supported the swim as a feature in the local calendar.

 The Balmoral Swim for Cancer committee encourages community participation.
 The locally based Navy at HMAS Penguin contribute by providing entertainment on the day.
 The local community helps with a sausage sizzle and many local business support the event.

-In 2010 the swim was awarded the Children’s Cancer Institute Benefactors Award in recognition of outstanding support for the Children’s Cancer Institute.
+In 2010 and again in 2020 the swim was awarded the Children’s Cancer Institute Benefactors Award in recognition of outstanding support for the Children’s Cancer Institute.
 This award belongs to the community of swimmers and volunteers who have supported the event every year.